ricmershon/ricmershon.github.io/news-headlines/README.md

 * Top headlines - returns breaking news for a country and category.
 * Everything - returns breaking news from around the world based on keywords and keyword phrases.

-See https://newsapi.org/docs/endpoints for more information on these endpoints.
+See https://newsapi.org/docs/endpoints for more information.

 ## Wireframes
 Wireframe were created with Adobe XD.
 They can be found at [wireframes](https://xd.adobe.com/view/cc534d99-fba5-4fc9-525b-4cb79c5e129a-ba62/).